v3io/tutorials/README.md

   This directory contains the platform's [tutorial Jupyter notebooks](https://github.com/v3io/tutorials):

   - [**welcome.ipynb**](../welcome.ipynb) / [**README.md**](../README.md) &mdash; the current document, which provides a short introduction to the platform and how to use it to implement a full data science workflow.
-  - **GettingStarted** &mdash; a directory containing getting-started tutorials that explain and demonstrate how to perform different platform operations using the platform APIs and integrated tools.
+  - **getting-started** &mdash; a directory containing getting-started tutorials that explain and demonstrate how to perform different platform operations using the platform APIs and integrated tools.
   - **demos** &mdash; a directory containing [end-to-end application use-case demos](#end-to-end-use-case-applications).

-For information about the predefined data containers and how to reference data in these containers, see [Platform Data Containers](GettingStarted/collect-n-explore.ipynb/#platform-data-containers) in the **collect-n-explore** tutorial notebook.
+For information about the predefined data containers and how to reference data in these containers, see [Platform Data Containers](getting-started/collect-n-explore.ipynb/#platform-data-containers) in the **collect-n-explore** tutorial notebook.

 <a id="creating-virtual-environments-in-jupyter-notebook"></a>
 ### Creating Virtual Environments in Jupyter Notebook

 A virtual environment is a named, isolated, working copy of Python that maintains its own files, directories, and paths so that you can work with specific versions of libraries or Python itself without affecting other Python projects.
 Virtual environments make it easy to cleanly separate projects and avoid problems with different dependencies and version requirements across components.
-See the [virutal-env](GettingStarted/virutal-env.ipynb) tutorial notebook for step-by-step instructions for using conda to create your own Python virtual environments, which will appear as custom kernels in Jupyter Notebook.
+See the [virutal-env](getting-started/virutal-env.ipynb) tutorial notebook for step-by-step instructions for using conda to create your own Python virtual environments, which will appear as custom kernels in Jupyter Notebook.

 <a id="additional-resources"></a>
 ## Additional Resources